nus-cs2103-AY2122S1/tp/docs/team/marcuschoo.md

   - Updated user guide to include instructions for `grade` and `dlgrade` commands.
   - Provided additional detail for assignment commands (`mkasg`, `edasg` and `dlasg` commands).
 - **Developer Guide**
-  - Documented implementation documentation for grade feature.
+  - Documented implementation for grading feature.
-  - Updated UML diagrams to accurately reflect EdRecord.
+  - Updated UML diagrams to accurately reflect classes used to implement grades.

 ### Community